Gigabit speeds for all Australians – is this a fantasy?

 Just about every industry can benefit from gigabit speeds.

 Many emerging business trends in 2021 are dependent on fast and reliable connectivity.
 AI, for example, is rapidly transforming the way businesses manage everything from customer service and marketing, to manufacturing.
-Gigabit speeds can facilitate these emerging trends and help Australian businesses stay ahead of the curve.
+Gigabit speeds – or close to gigabit speeds – can facilitate these emerging trends and help Australian businesses stay ahead of the curve.

 Perhaps less obviously, the healthcare industry is also more dependent on bandwidth and ultrafast speeds than ever as it adopts new technologies, such as patient IoT devices, digital imaging and EMR equipment.
 In fact, Australian healthcare is becoming so reliant on connectivity that NBN Co has committed to establishing at least 14 new business fibre zones to support existing health precincts, including major hospitals and education/research facilities.